 Can Pest Control Get Rid of Scorpions

 Can pest control get rid of scorpions?
-Simple answer is yes, but its more complicated than that.
-First step is proper identification.
-Different scorpions can behave differently which makes the treatment plan vary.
-Second step is inspection.
-Go out in your yard and take a black light and inspect bushes, block wall, up against the house, under anything in the yard that could cover up an Arizona bark scorpion.
-The more thorough the inspection the better it is to get them under control.
-Don’t forget to check the garage and shoes as bark scorpions love to hide in those areas also.
-This is not a one and done for both identification, inspection, and treatment.
+The simple answer is yes, but it’s more complicated than that.
+The first step is proper identification.
+Different scorpions can behave differently, which makes the treatment plan vary.
+The second step is inspection.
+Go out in your yard, take a black light, and inspect bushes, block walls, up against the house, and under anything in the yard that could cover up an Arizona bark scorpion.
+The more thorough the inspection, the better it is to get them under control.
+Don’t forget to check the garage and shoes, as bark scorpions also love to hide in those areas.
+This is not a one-and-done for both identification, inspection, and treatment.
 Scorpions move and are always on the lookout for a new home.
-Scorpions don’t leave droppings, symbols, or directions to where they hide or live that is why you might have to inspect regularly.
+Scorpions don’t leave droppings, symbols, or directions to where they hide or live, so you might have to inspect regularly.
 Therefore, the communication between the customer and the pest control technician is vital.
-We need feedback as the frequency of how many you have seen, where you see them and are they active during the day or nighttime?
+We need feedback on the frequency of how many you have seen, where you see them, and whether they are active during the day or nighttime.

-We always get asked does our neighborhood have scorpions?
-From Anthem to Arcadia, Scottsdale to Surprise, Paradise Valley to Peoria and everywhere in between the answer is YES!!
-I can tell you countless stories of customers calling us saying we have lived here for 3,5,7 years or even one customer of ours who grew up in the home and for 60 years had no scorpions and now the neighborhood is infested with them.
+We always get asked if our neighborhood has scorpions.
+From Anthem to Arcadia, Scottsdale to Surprise, Paradise Valley to Peoria, and everywhere in between, the answer is YES!!
+I can tell you countless stories of customers calling us saying we have lived here for 3,5,7 years or even one customer of ours who grew up in the home and for 60 years had no scorpions, and now the neighborhood is infested with them.

 The process of getting rid of Arizona bark scorpions:

-First you must think like a scorpion, go out in your yard, and look for areas to hide and clean those up.
-Yard debris, piles of wood or firewood can hide scorpions.
-Second seal up every crack or entry point into the home.
+First, you must think like a scorpion.
+Go out in your yard, look for areas to hide, and clean those up.
+Yard debris and piles of wood or firewood can hide scorpions.
+Second, seal up every crack or entry point into the home.
 I prefer caulking.
-Look under the house (you must get on your stomach to see what scorpions see), look around garage door frame, hose bibs, bird block, doors, and windows.
+Look under the house (you must get on your stomach to see what scorpions see), and look around the garage door frame, hose bibs, bird block, doors, and windows.